Murder of Robert Cipriano: Background

 During the last week of March, 2012, Tucker Cipriano and his friend Ian Zinderman met and befriended Mitchell Young in Farmington Hills where the three all lived.
 Young was employed but living out of his truck.
 His mother required him to move out of her home due to his not having taken steps to finance enrollment in college.
 At the time of the murder, he was applying to the MIAT College of Technology, according to Young's allocution statement.

 In early April, Cipriano was concerned about being arrested for violating his probation.
 Cipriano and Young formed the plan to break into a home and rob and kill the occupants.
 They sought $3,000, of which Cipriano would pay the others their share and then escape to Mexico.
 Zinderman, however, refused any involvement in murder.
 Yet on April 15, the day prior to the killing, they were not initially considering that plan.
 On the evening of April 15, the three sought to buy K2 synthetic marijuana, and chose to break into the Cipriano household as Cipriano knew there were debit cards in the car in the garage.

-To this end, Young drove the men to the house, and waited in his truck nearby while Zinderman boosted Cipriano as he entered the garage side window.
+With that objective, Young drove the men to the house, and waited in his truck nearby while Zinderman boosted Cipriano as he entered the garage side window.
 In the car he found a Dearborn Federal Credit Union card.
-With this, the group went to one of the Valero stations in Farmington Hills and tried without success to withdraw $100 from the ATM.
+The group took the DFCU card to a Valero station in Farmington Hills and tried without success to withdraw $100 from the ATM.
 They then used the card successfully to buy a bag of K2 Spice, and Young used the card to fill his gas tank.
 Subsequently, the three drove nine miles north to a Mobil Station in Keego Harbor near the residence of Cipriano's girlfriend.
 At this Mobil, the group tried the Dearborn card again and it did not work.
 When this occurred, the burglars reflected on their plan of murder and robbery.
 Cipriano and Young decided to attack the Cipriano household.
 However, some of this narrative is based on the testimony of Ian Zinderman.
 He did not state that the three visited a second Mobil station as revealed by surveillance.
 Young, whose own testimony was heavily criticized, requested without success that Zinderman be impeached as a witness testifying against Young.